wanderdust/SU/readme.md

 Run Furhat and make sure your Furhat SDK is open in `localhost:8080/#/dashboard`.

 Run the quiz file and check if it shows Skill Running at the top left corner of `localhost:8080/#/dashboard`.

+Double click next to furhat to add a user.

 ### Step 2.
 Running the program.